journeyman33/k8s-resume-blog/content/post/week_one.md

 categories:  ["Tech" ]
 ---
 ## Step 1: Certification
-The Certified Kubernetes Application Developer (CKAD) course is a great resource.
-Also from Kodekloud, the Ultimate Certified Kubernetes CKAD mock exams was what I enjoyed the most.
+KodeKloud have excellent resources: The Certified Kubernetes Application Developer (CKAD) and what I enjoyed the most was the Ultimate Certified Kubernetes CKAD Mock Exams.
 I completed the CKA on 26 may 2021 and the CKS on 18 Nov 2021.
 ![cka](https://journeyman33.github.io/k8s-resume-blog/img/certificates.png)